 ECSS-E-ST-10-03_0750186

-Cold (and as applicable Hot) switch on capabilities shall be demonstrated.
+Equipment switch on capabilities shall be demonstrated at minimum switch-on temperature and at maximum switch-on temperature.

 ECSS-E-ST-10-03_0750187

 In case of internal redundancy, thermal tests shall be performed on both chains taking into account the type of redundancy (e.g. hot or cold).